 Some forwarding rules direct traffic from outside of GCP to a destination in the network; others direct traffic from inside the network.
 Destinations for forwarding rules are target instances, load balancer targets (target proxies, target pools, and backend services), and VPN gateways.

 Interfaces and IP Addresses

-Many GCP resources, such as Compute Engine virtual machine instances and forwarding rules, Kubernetes Engine containers, and App Engine, rely on IP addresses in their network communications.
+GCP resources, such as Compute Engine VM instances, forwarding rules, Kubernetes Engine containers, and App Engine, rely on IP addresses to communicate.

 Read more about IP addresses.

 Alias IP ranges

 If you have multiple services running on a single VM instance, you can give each service a different internal IP address using Alias IP Ranges.
 The VPC network forwards packets destined for each configured alias IP to the corresponding VM.